Mudawi Ibrahim Adam: Closing of SUDO and 2010 arrests

 On 5 March 2009, the same day that President Omar al-Bashir was indicted by the ICC for crimes against humanity, the Sudanese government ordered the closure of SUDO, and its offices were taken over by state security forces.
 The New York Times reported that the letter closing the offices "came from the Humanitarian Affairs Commission, which is run by Ahmed Haroun, one of the people facing an arrest warrant from the International Criminal Court for mass slaughter in Darfur."
 Mudawi and the organization appealed their closure in court, winning the appeal in April 2010.
 However, according to a 2011 SUDO press release, the organization remained effectively closed: "in Sudan you can win a case but nothing changes.
 SUDO’s offices remained locked, its assets remained frozen, and the organization in Sudan was not allowed to resume operations."

 At the same time, Mudawi faced repeated trials for "financial mismanagement" of SUDO's resources.
 He was initially acquitted of these charges on 5 March 2010, but the case's judge, Abdel Monim Mohammed Saleim, reversed the acquittal on 22 December, re-imprisoning Mudawi.
 He was sentenced to "one year imprisonment and a fine of £S.3,000 (USD 1,250) for financial mismanagement."
 Mudawi was released on 25 January with notice that the time he had served had been sufficient; however, as of January 2011, the charges against him remained, and Amnesty International continued to consider him a prisoner of conscience.
+He was detained for over two months at Kobar Prison.
 Mudawi was released on 29 August 2017.